MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/hostobject.md

 ##### [.NET in a frame](#tab/dotnetframe)

-To add the host object to an iframe, we'll use an overload of `CoreWebView2Frame.AddHostObjectToScript` which takes an `origins` parameter.
+To add the host object to an iframe, we'll use `CoreWebView2Frame.AddHostObjectToScript`, which takes an `origins` parameter.

 <!-- copied from non-published sample-->